apollographql/subscriptions-transport-ws/README.md

 # Getting Started

-Start by installing the package, using Yarn or NPM:
+Start by installing the package, using Yarn or NPM.

     Using Yarn:
     $ yarn add subscriptions-transport-ws